 The Etheridge Family traces its beginnings on Roanoke Island back to 1757 when Adam Etheridge leased 1,500 acres of land on the North End to farm and range livestock.
-Today, a small, yet remaining tract of the Etheridge Farm is a now-living example of 19th-century life on Roanoke Island.Â
+Today, a small, ~13-acre tract of the original Etheridge Farm is a now-living example of 19th-century life on Roanoke Island.Â

 The Etheride’s Farm on Roanoke Island

-But it was Jesse’s grandson, Adam Dough Etheridge, who built the house that is the heart of Island Farm today.
+But it was Jesse’s grandson, Adam Dough Etheridge, who built the house that is the heart of Island Farm today, sometime between 1845 and 1852.

 Read Penne Smith’s Research on Island FarmIsland Farm Timeline